 To Wrap Up

-When executed correctly, content hubs can be extremely powerful as an organic strategy.
-Use the comparison table above as a guide to help you determine which content hub best suits your needs.
+Content hubs can be extremely powerful as an organic strategy when executed correctly.
+Use the comparison table above to help you determine which content hub best suits your needs.
 When you’ve made a decision, check out our blog post on how to create a content hub and all that it entails.